Dairy foods and calcium and cancer risk

 - Choose a tub of low fat yoghurt as a snack.

 - Make your own toasted sandwich or open melt with low fat tasty cheese and fillings such as chicken and asparagus or grilled vegetables and pesto.

 - Cook a vegetable lasagne or pasta bake and top with grated low fat tasty cheese.

-- Crumble feta cheese over a garden salad.
+- Crumble feta cheese over a salad like this Moroccan lentil salad.

 - Slice low fat tasty cheese into cubes and serve with rice crackers as a snack.

 - Bake potatoes in the oven and stuff them with vegetables and grated low fat tasty cheese.

 - Add a cheesy sauce to vegetables such as cauliflower and broccoli mac n cheese.